-Join us for a groundbreaking 2-day symposium November 6-7, 2021, featuring renowned clinical experts as they share cutting-edge integrative research and evidence-based treatment protocols.
+Watch a groundbreaking 2-day symposium from November 6-7, 2021, featuring renowned clinical experts as they share cutting-edge integrative research and evidence-based treatment protocols.
 Topics range from treating nutritional deficiencies, to hormonal imbalances, gut flora problems and toxicities, to genetic defects and more.

 Trusted Researchers & Clinicians

 This symposium is ideal for the following professions: